uno1982/Godot4MetaToolkit/README.md

 This project is best ran on HMDs in compatability renderer.

+- Quest 2 and 3 can run mobile rendering @ 72hz
+- Anything above 72hz becomes quite taxing on the Q2 in mobile rendering

 > Rendering Features | Tools

 - Fast Sky Node with fully dynamic day/night cycle.